-- Be engaged, ask lots of questions during clinic/surgeries, look up operative procedures the night before and get a sense of what to expect the next day in the OR, be proactive while taking care of patients and do needed tasks without being asked. - Have fun and work hard!
+- Be engaged, ask lots of questions during clinic/surgeries, be proactive while taking care of patients and do needed tasks without being asked. - Be flexible in clinic and in the hospital, it can often feel hectic depending on your rotation. - Have fun and work hard!
 If you don't go into OB, then this is your only opportunity to partake in deliveries and C sections! - The QBank through APGO (UWISE) will get you through the exam.
 Success in OB is super site dependent; ask students who were at your site before how they succeeded. - Know the differentials and treatment of most common issues (vaginal bleeding, incontinence, etc).
-For pregnant patients, know what needs to be done at each gestational week (when to do certain labs, exams, etc) - Study hard early on.
+For pregnant patients, know what needs to be done at each gestational week (when to do certain labs, exams, etc). - Make cheat cards with the weeks of pregnancy and the questions to ask/tests to run. - Take the opportunity to learn how to read and interpret fetal monitors. - Study hard early on.
 Know most of the material earlier in the rotation so you can shine. - Do as much as you can, it's so amazing the breadth of clinical, surgical, preventative, OB experience you can get on this rotation.
-If you're at all interested in OB/GYN, do it at WWAMI site and then do a sub-internship at UW. - Blueprints (useful to look up patients' conditions in your free clinic time), I made cheat cards with the weeks of pregnancy and the questions to ask / tests to run. - Take initiative.
+If you're at all interested in OB/GYN, do it at WWAMI site and then do a sub-internship at UW. - Take initiative.
 Show up to deliveries when it's appropriate, stay through the completion of a delivery even if your day is over (if you can).
-The more you offer to do, and the more relaxed and warm you are around patients, the more comfortable your attending will be with letting you help.
-Read about C-sections at the beginning of the rotation, and gyn surgeries the night before they're scheduled (so you have a working knowledge of what's going to happen and when). - Be enthusiastic.
-Patients/Providers can feel your apprehension, so get in there!
+The more you offer to do and the more relaxed and warm you are around patients, the more comfortable your attending will be with letting you help. - Read about C-sections at the beginning of the rotation, and gyn surgeries the night before they're scheduled (so you have a working knowledge of what's going to happen and when). - Be enthusiastic.
+Patients/providers can feel your apprehension, so get in there!
 Introduce yourself to patients well before the baby is due to arrive.
 Getting experience in OB is often predicated on gaining the patient's trust before the exam/delivery occurs. - If you're male, be prepared for patients to not want male providers.
 Use the time to study or do questions on UWorld.
-Show interest and find ways to contribute to patient care i.e. transporting patients or helping nursing, because as a male you may not always get the chance to show you know the medicine. - Knowing pelvic anatomy and running through videos of laparoscopic anatomy were very useful for the OR.
-As on all rotations, nurses are critical to communicate with.
-And knowing the stages of labor is helpful. - Learn the workflow of your rotation site and how you can best position yourself for getting hands on experience.
+Show interest and find ways to contribute to patient care i.e. transporting patients or helping nursing, because as a male you may not always get the chance to show you know the medicine. - Introduce yourself to patients well before the baby is due to arrive.
+Getting experience in OB is often predicated on gaining the patient's trust before the exam/delivery occurs. - Know pelvic anatomy and run through videos of laparoscopic anatomy for OR cases.
+Be able to discuss the anatomy out loud.
+Also know the stages of labor.

+- As on all rotations, nurses are critical to communicate with. - Learn the workflow of your rotation site and how you can best position yourself for getting hands on experience.
 This may mean checking in at the nursing station on L&D frequently. - If not interested in OB, try to make the most of your clinic experience by following patients who are presenting for common gynecologic exams that have a differential and require diagnostics.
-Study the Pap smear algorithm!
+Study the Pap smear algorithm! - OBGYN can be a very busy rotation.
+Set goals for yourself (even if you don't plan to go into OBGYN) and share those with your preceptors.
+That will help you get the most out of the experience. - Use this rotation to practice taking a sexual history and feeling more comfortable with exams in a trauma informed care framework!